jspindrift/blackbox_password_manager/README.md

 of re-using nonces.
 Re-use of a nonce can break the security of the individually encrypted data, and possibly other pieces of encrypted data depending on the implementation.

-In light of the problem of nonce reuse, we secure the encrypted data in different layers to safe guard against the possibility of this vulnerability.
-It is very rare that we would re-use a nonce, but it is possible.
+It is rare that we would re-use a nonce, but it is possible.
 Each piece of encrypted data is saved with the above format (IV + MAC + Edata).
 This data then gets saved in the Keychain (which is itself also encrypted depending on the platform).

-When a backup gets created, we take all the individually encrypted data items and create a single JSON list object.
-We then encrypt the JSON blob itself with the same protocol.
-By doing this, if a nonce does happen to get re-used within the individual items, no one can determine this because we add an additional encryption layer over all these items.

 ## Recovery Mode

 Your master password is the only thing that protects you from unauthorized access to your vault and cannot be recovered unless Recovery Mode is activated and the protocol is followed.
-Recovery is a very important property for key management in general.
-We implemented an optional recovery mode within the password manager (Under Settings>Advanced Settings>Recovery Mode).
-We use Curve25519 to enable you to share a recovery key with other people that use Blackbox Password Manager.
+An optional recovery mode uses Curve25519 to enable you to share a recovery key with other people that use Blackbox Password Manager.

 For example, Alice and Bob are friends and both have Blackbox Password Manager.